mmfausnaugh/tica/README.md

 dvc pull twodbias_<exptime>
 ```

-where `<exptime>` corresponds to whatever exposure your FFIs are, `30min` for Sectors 1-26, `10min` for Sectors 37-52.
+where `<exptime>` corresponds to whatever exposure your FFIs are, `30min` for Sectors 1-26, `10min` for Sectors 37-55.

 ## Quick Start

-The workhorse script for calibrating reaw TESS data is `bin/tica-cal-ccd2ccd`.
+The workhorse script for calibrating raw TESS data is `bin/tica-cal-ccd2ccd`.
 This script is installed by default, and can be run with `--help` to  see an explanation of the options available.

 An example bash script to run tica on raw FFIs downloaded from MAST is in `bin/tica-calibrate-spoc`.
-A help option is also available, but fundamentally the user inputs the location of the FFIs and the location of the calilbration models:
+A help option is also available.

+The user inputs the location of the FFIs and the location of the calilbration models:

 ```
 mkdir tica_outputs